JamesWoolfenden/terraform-aws-vpc/README.md

 # terraform-aws-vpc [![Build Status](https://travis-ci.com/JamesWoolfenden/terraform-aws-vpc.svg?branch=master)](https://travis-ci.com/JamesWoolfenden/terraform-aws-vpc) [![Latest Release](https://img.shields.io/github/release/JamesWoolfenden/terraform-aws-vpc.svg)](https://github.com/JamesWoolfenden/terraform-aws-vpc/releases/latest)

 This module is to create a VPC, Sub-nets and routes for your standard AWS VPC pattern.
 It also implements the common-tag scheme and calculates the breakdown of your CIDR.
+This module defaults to creating 3 private subnets and public subnets, or optionally less.

 ---